Lex-DRL/Navetsea-S3-AWPI/14 T.S.I (Asian) v2 (revised)/README.md

 > **IMPORTANT**:
 >
-> This skin will overwrite the old `TSI` version in game.
+> This skin will overwrite the old `T.S.I` version in game.

+If everything goes well, it should replace sims who once used `T.S.I`` skin into this new version.
+Otherwise you need a mod to bring your sim into CAS, like [nrass Master Controller](https://www.nraas.net/community/MasterController) and switch the skin manually.

 ![TSI v2-0](/_PREVIEW/14%20T.S.I%20(Asian)%20v2%20(revised)-0.jpg)
 ![TSI v2-1](/_PREVIEW/14%20T.S.I%20(Asian)%20v2%20(revised)-1.jpg)